p-ranav/indicators/README.md

 # DynamicProgress

 `DynamicProgress` is a container class, similar to `MultiProgress`, for managing multiple progress bars.
 As the name suggests, with `DynamicProgress`, you can dynamically add new progress bars.

-Simply call `bars.push_back`.
+To add new progress bars, call `bars.push_back(new_bar)`.
+This call will return the index of the appended bar.
+You can then refer to this bar with the indexing operator, e.g., `bars[4].set_progress(55)`.

 Use this class if you don't know the number of progress bars at compile time.